surftemp/napari-slstr/README.md

 image_labeller <path-to-SLSTR-scene-folder> ./resources/example.cfg
 ```

-When viewing an slstr-lite scene, use configuration file (or one based on) `resources/example_slstr_lite.cfg`
+When viewing an slstr-lite scene, use configuration file (or one based on) `./resources/example_slstr_lite.cfg`

+updated label files are written into the scene folder when the user closes Napari (select Exit from the File menu).

+It is recommended to periodically back up label files.

 ## Using netcdf_viewer